Figure Posing Guide

 - Optional: If you prefer, the front shoulder can be dropped back slightly while the back shoulder is pulled forward a bit.
 This will help you appear a little wider at the top and narrower at in the waist.
 Avoid twisting your upper body completely toward the judges however, as this is not allowed.

-- Often the most difficult pose to master and takes a lot of practice.
+- The NPC figure back pose is often the most difficult pose to master and takes a lot of practice.

 - Feet again are stepping completely together or with one just slightly in front of the other.